 To address the limitations of perovskite cells, Graphene Flagship partners Greatcell Solar, BeDimensional and Siemens are introducing graphene and related materials (GRM) based layered technology to boost the performance and stability of perovskite cells to a new record level.
 The end goal is to use the graphene-enabled perovskite cells in functional perovskite panels, tested in the field.

 During the project, a formal identification of two suitable locations for fully-fledged perovskite plant test beds will take place.
-The project will conclude with a final report on the outdoor tests of graphene perovskite panels, to inform the wider industry on the true potential of this layered material application and to take graphene-enabled perovskite technologies out of the laboratory and into industry.
+The outdoor test, equipped with adapted inverters and a performance monitoring system, will showcase the potential of this technology to industry, helping to comercialise graphene-enabled perovskite cells.

 Record-breaking solar cells